Expand AllClick here for a more accessible version

 Research demonstrates that effective school leaders have an impact on student achievement.
 A focused program of continuing professional education can help leaders develop the knowledge and skills they need to become more effective in improving the learning environment for teachers and students.
-This legislation will make better use of Act 48 credits by requiring certain school administrators to participate in professional education activities that are focused on practices that have the greatest impact on improving student achievement.
+This legislation will make better use of Continuing Professional Education (CPE) credits by requiring certain school administrators to participate in professional education activities that are focused on practices that have the greatest impact on improving student achievement.

 All active school and system leaders employed in the following positions in Commonwealth districts and schools:

 - Assistant or Vice Principal